pantheon-systems/documentation/source/content/mysql-access.md

 ### Accessing the Database via Your Application using PHP

-The application connects using our internal network.
+In this scenario, the application connects using our internal network.
 Use the following variables in your application to access the database:

 - **DB_HOST**: Name of the MySQL server.
 - **DB_PORT**: Database port used.